scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 -----------------------
 Let's summarize all the results we obtained earlier.
 All three suggested approaches to fight with over-subscription issues are valuable and allow to obtain significant performance increase for both multi-threading and multi-processing cases.
-Moreover they are complements each over and have their own fields of applicability.
+Moreover they are complement each over and have their own fields of applicability.

 .. figure:: recommendation_table.png